Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## General Considerations (Informative) ## {#interface-1-general}

-The media format is based on CMAF, conforming to track constraints as specified in [[!MPEGCMAF]] clause 7.
+The media format is based on CMAF, conforming to the track constraints specified in [[!MPEGCMAF]] clause 7.
 A key benefit of this format is that it allows easy identification of stream boundaries, enabling switching, redundancy, re-transmission resulting in a good fit with current Internet infrastructures.